Alhaimouni/cascade-style-sheet/README.md

 ---
 <pre>
   Styles ways :
-  1- external style using link element in the head of html file with rel='stylesheet' and alt will be the path of the outer file
+  1- external style using link element in the head of html file with rel='stylesheet' and alt will be the path of the outer file.

-  2- internal style using style element in the head of html
+  2- internal style using style element in the head of html.

-  3- inline style using style attribute for the element
+  3- inline style using style attribute for the element.
 </pre>
 ---
 ### LV-4